NRCan/geo-deep-learning/README.md

   samples_size: 256                 # Size (in pixel) of the samples
   num_classes: 2                    # Number of classes
   data_path: /path/to/data/folder   # Path to folder containing samples
+  input_images_band_count: 3        # Number on band of input all input images

 # Sample parameters; used in images_to_samples.py -------------------

 sample:
   prep_csv_file: /path/to/csv/file_name.csv     # Path to CSV file used in preparation.
   samples_dist: 200                             # Distance (in pixel) between samples
   remove_background: True                       # When True, does not write samples containing only "0" values.
   mask_input_image: False                       # When True, mask the input image where there is no reference data.

 # Training parameters; used in train_model.py ----------------------